HannahIgboke/Pizza-runner-Business-analysis/README.md

 ![solution_2](Images/Pizza_metrics/PM_solution_2.PNG)

+**3. How many successful orders were delivered by each runner?**

-3. A successful order is one where neither the restaurant nor the customer cancel the order.
+A successful order is one where neither the restaurant nor the customer cancel the order.
 Pizza Runner likes to ensure that all orders are delivered successfully, so it is curious to know how many orders have been successfully delivered by each runner.
 P.S.
 Due to data privacy issues, each runner has been given an anonymized runner_id.

 *Solution:*